AlibabaCloudDocs/ros/intl.en-US/API Reference/Template operations/GetTemplate.md

 # GetTemplate

-You can call this operation to query details about a template, including stacks, stack groups, and change sets associated with the template.
+Queries details of a template, including stacks, stack groups, and change sets associated with the template.

-In this example, the information of a template in the `China (Hangzhou)` region whose ID is `5ecd1e10-b0e9-4389-a565-e4c15efc****` is queried.
+In the example provided in this topic, the information of a template whose ID is `5ecd1e10-b0e9-4389-a565-e4c15efc****` is queried.
+The region ID of the template is `cn-hangzhou`.

 ## Debugging